DavidFW1960/bom-weather-card/README.md

 ~~~~

 3. Add the card definition:  There are required / optional and flag entries.
-NOTE: My entries show a mix of the FTP Component sensors and this platform's sensors. **All my values refer to Gosford entities..
+NOTE: All my values refer to Gosford observation entities and Kariong forecast..
 You will need to edit these to match your sensors names.**

 **An example configuration is in lovelace.yaml - this can be pasted into the manual card configuration in the GUI editor**
 If you paste it in the raw editor or in a yaml file, take care with the indenting.